-TUS is committed to providing a quality legal education responsive to the needs of society, now and into the future.
-Valuing the rich variety of culture, races, ages, religions, and ethnic backgrounds in the world today, the organization seeks students from all regions of the United States, and English- speaking students from around the world.
+TLS is committed to providing a quality education responsive to the needs of society, now and into the future.
+Valuing the rich variety of cultures, races, ages, religions, and ethnic backgrounds in the world today, TLS seeks students from all regions of the United States, and English-speaking students from around the world.